 - Audio: Audio is as important as visuals when it comes to video production.
 You have to make sure that there are no background noises.
 You can either use a professional voiceover artist or a narrator.
 You can also add relevant sound effects.

-Pre-production: Know what’s ahead
+Pre-production: Know What’s Ahead

 Once you have decided which type of video you want to create, it is time for pre-production.
 This is where you gather all the information and material you will need for video production.
 You have to know exactly what your video will be about.
 You have to create a storyboard.
 You have to make a budget.
 You have to decide on the equipment you will use.
 You have to select the cast and crew.
 You have to decide on the location of the shoot.
 You have to make a schedule.
 You have to create an edit schedule.
 You have to create a distribution plan.
 You have to create a content schedule.
 You have to create a social media strategy.
 You have to create a content calendar.
 This may sound like a long list, but thankfully, you can use a checklist to make things easier for you.
 Checklists are especially useful for first-time video producers since they can keep track of all the things they need to do before they start shooting their video.